-There’s cuddle time watching TV, long walks and cuddling at night that should keep you two close together, except if you’re doing it all with a dog in-between the two of you.
+There’s snuggle time while watching TV, long walks and cuddling at night that should keep you two close together, except if you’re doing it all with a dog in-between the two of you.
 If you find you are spending more quality time with Fido than your spouse – this could be a big problem, especially if intimacy has dwindled between you and your spouse, or you find that you’re never truly alone during intimate moments you may want to re-evaluate your priorities on who you really want to spend time with.

 Maybe it’s your dog that is behaving badly that is causing the rift.
 Tearing up furniture and causing a ruckus inside can wear on your nerves, or if your dog is a digger; digging up the once beautiful landscape or even escaping for an afternoon rendezvous throughout the neighborhood.
 If the spouse who isn’t completely sold on the dog is always cleaning up the mess made, you can be sure there will be some pent-up frustration.